guidograzioli/nextgen-website/content/en/overview/index.md

 linkTitle: Overview
 menu: {main: {weight: 10}}
 usecases:
-  - title: UseCase1
+  - title: Installation/Provisioning
     icon: fas fa-dharmachakra
     description: >
-      Desciption of UseCase1
+      Facilitate the installation and configuration of Red Hat Application Services via best practices and guidelines.
+Enforce what is currently running, where its deployed and its current state.
-  - title: UseCase2
+  - title: Lifecycle Management
     icon: fas fa-dharmachakra
     description: >
-      Desciption of UseCase2
+      Take control of day 2 activities and beyond, like upgrades, patches and bug fixes to enable consistency and strengthen security across your fleet.
-  - title: UseCase3
+  - title: Reporting and Monitoring
     icon: fas fa-dharmachakra
     description: >
-      Desciption of UseCase3
+      Understand what is currently running, where its deployed and the current state.
 tech:
   - title: Ansible
     icon: ansible.png